GarrettPeake/OrgChart/Scratch.md

 Researcher tends to add TODO list tasks but not perform any tool uses, then complete them and keep adding tasks

 Sometimes agents expect that one agent can see what was said to or by another agent

+Agents will write a file and then immediately read it

+Agents for some reason think there's a quote at the end of files?

+Pausing agents takes a while, unpausing with a task doesn't work

+WHen agents plan, they often write a file and include all of the necessary code in that file for delegation, this is dumb!

+Dont' shuffle in cont context update between use and tool results.
+Don't update at all if no updates

+Everything is so slow due to knowledge passing.
+Each subagent has to generate a response for the parent and that generation takes ages.

 ## Notes